-Some of my followers on Facebook have already heard the news: I am relocating to Valencia, Spain!
+I am moving to Valencia, Spain!
 Having lived twelve and a half years in Scotland, my family and I are preparing to emigrate to sunnier climates.
 Although this is not the first time I am swapping countries (after all, I moved to Scotland from the Netherlands when I was in my mid twenties), I am a bit overwhelmed by everything that comes with moving house, let alone moving to another country!
 Back then, all I was moving was my granny’s old cupboard, four vintage dining room chairs, some clothes and six boxes of books on one small pallet.
 Twelve years later it’s a family of four and the contents of a four-bedroom house.

-Spending two weeks holiday in Valencia in August, while living in a homely flat in a residential neighbourhood rather than a hotel, made us decide to go for it.
+We spent two weeks holiday in Valencia in August, while living in a homely flat in a residential neighbourhood rather than a hotel.
+It’s a great way to get a feel for the place.
 We met some lovely expats who had made the jump before us and all seemed a lot more doable.
 The idea of bringing up our kids in the sun, enjoying the good weather, the food, the culture and meeting new people made us feel excited for the future again.